Americium: Radionuclide

-As 241Am has a roughly similar half-life to 238Pu (432.2 years vs. 87 years), it has been proposed as an active element of radioisotope thermoelectric generators, for example in spacecraft.
+As 241Am has a half-life roughly similar to 238Pu (432.2 years vs. 87 years), it has been proposed as an active element of radioisotope thermoelectric generators, for example in spacecraft.
 Although americium produces less heat and electricity – the power yield is 114.7 mW/g for 241Am and 6.31 mW/g for 243Am (cf. 390 mW/g for 238Pu) – and its radiation poses more threat to humans owing to neutron emission, the European Space Agency is considering using americium for its space probes.

 Another proposed space-related application of americium is a fuel for space ships with nuclear propulsion.
 It relies on the very high rate of nuclear fission of 242mAm, which can be maintained even in a micrometer-thick foil.
 Small thickness avoids the problem of self-absorption of emitted radiation.
 This problem is pertinent to uranium or plutonium rods, in which only surface layers provide alpha-particles.
 The fission products of 242mAm can either directly propel the spaceship or they can heat a thrusting gas.
 They can also transfer their energy to a fluid and generate electricity through a magnetohydrodynamic generator.

 One more proposal which utilizes the high nuclear fission rate of 242mAm is a nuclear battery.
-Its design relies not on the energy emitted by americium alpha particles, but on their charge; the americium acts as the self-sustaining "cathode".
+Its design relies not on the energy of the emitted by americium alpha particles, but on their charge, that is the americium acts as the self-sustaining "cathode".
 A single 3.2 kg 242mAm charge of such battery could provide about 140 kW of power over a period of 80 days.
 Even with all the potential benefits, the current applications of 242mAm are as yet hindered by the scarcity and high price of this particular nuclear isomer.

 In 2019, researchers at the UK National Nuclear Laboratory and the University of Leicester demonstrated the use of heat generated by americium to illuminate a small light bulb.
 This technology could lead to systems to power missions with durations up to 400 years into interstellar space, where solar panels do not function.